“The whole visit was a brilliant experience for our school.”

 I can enthuse all children: well-behaved or the opposite; those from families that read and from families that don't; high-achieving or not.
 Schools tell me I have a big impact on boys and reluctant readers.

 I HAVE TWO WAYS OF CHARGING.
 I have been a teacher and don't like using school literacy budgets that should be spent on books, so I prefer to earn my fee through sales.
-I usually don't charge at all for schools in London or the East Berkshire/Surrey/West Kent area: I sell enough books to make this unnecessary.
+I usually don't charge at all for schools in Northern Ireland, Edinburgh, Hampshire or Berkshire: I sell enough books to make this unnecessary.
 Where the school is more than an hour away, we can either agree a flat fee based on the Society of Authors scale, or a greatly reduced fee subject to satisfactory arrangements for selling my books at the school.

 I also make follow up visits to some schools and run projects with them (eg publishing a school's book of stories).